roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

   Some of these tasks are also labeled as `"easy hacks" <https://github.com/roc-streaming/roc-toolkit/labels/easy%20hacks>`_.
 It indicates that the solution is expected to be pretty straightforward, making them a good entry point to the project.

-  Extra labels make it easier to find various kinds of problems, like "tests," "refactoring," "algorithms," "networking," and more.
+  Extra labels make it easier to find various kinds of problems, like "tests," "refactoring," "algorithms," "networking," and so on.

   When you pick a task, please leave a comment to let others know so that we don't end up with multiple people doing the same thing.
 If a task hasn't been assigned, it usually means no one is currently working on it.